 Blue Biofuels Engages Engineering Company GMP to Start Engineering & Design for Cellulosic Ethanol Production Facility

-Blue Biofuels (OTCQB: BIOF) Engages Global Management Partners to Produce FEL-2 Engineering Plans for a 3 MMGPY Biofuel Facility from Cellulosic Biomass

-Blue Biofuels, Inc. (OTCQB:BIOF)PALM BEACH GARDENS, FL, UNITED STATES, November 12, 2024 /EINPresswire.com/ -- Blue Biofuels (OTCQB: BIOF), a pioneer in the renewable energy sector, has officially contracted with the engineering firm, Global Management Partners (GMP), to produce Front-End Loading (FEL-2) level engineering plans for a production facility capable of producing three million gallons of biofuel per year from cellulosic biomass.
+Blue Biofuels, a pioneer in the renewable energy sector, has officially contracted with the engineering firm, Global Management Partners (GMP), to produce Front-End Loading (FEL-2) level engineering plans for a production facility capable of producing three million gallons of biofuel per year from cellulosic biomass.
 These plans will outline the specifics of how the facility will be built and operated.
 This planning stage is crucial for ensuring that the production facility can be constructed efficiently and at scale.
 This milestone marks a major step in the company's efforts to commercialize its proprietary Cellulose-to-Sugar (CTS) process, an innovative technology that converts agricultural waste and other biomass into renewable biofuels.

 The development of the FEL-2 engineering plans will lay out the groundwork for constructing a state-of-the-art production facility, designed to showcase the scalability and efficiency of Blue Biofuels' CTS technology.
-Funding for this project is provided by the U.S. Department of Energy, through a Phase 2 grant awarded to the company earlier this year.
+Funding for this project is provided by the U.S. Department of Energy (DOE), through a Phase 2 grant awarded to the company two months ago.
 The $1.15 million grant will support the completion of these plans and help Blue Biofuels move closer to full-scale commercial production.

 About Blue Biofuels, Inc.